Salicylic Acid: What It Is, How It Works & Skin Benefits

 This is the stage for targeted treatments, such as serums, which address specific concerns such as acne, pigmentation, or fine lines.
 These products often contain active ingredients that help the skin repair and regenerate overnight.

-Common examples include retinol and hyaluronic acid, or exfoliating acids like AHAs and BHAs.
-For instance, AHAs (alpha-hydroxy acids) such as lactic acid are beneficial for dry skin, while BHAs (beta-hydroxy acids) like salicylic acid can penetrate oily skin to help clear pores.
+Common examples include retinol and Hyaluronic Acid, as well as exfoliating acids like AHAs and BHAs.
+For instance, AHAs (alpha-hydroxy acids) such as Lactic Acid are beneficial for dry skin, while BHAs (beta-hydroxy acids) like Salicylic Acid can penetrate oily skin to help clear pores.

 If you are new to skincare, this step isn’t essential and can be introduced later in your routine.